- Last Updated: April 23, 2025

 What’s your research area?

-Since data collection apps can be so specialized these days, it’s possible to find an app that specifically aligns with your research needs and specific field or industry.
-Monitoring and evaluation, healthcare, and education are examples of fields with data collection tools tailored to them.
+Monitoring and evaluation, healthcare, and market research are examples of fields with data collection tools tailored to them.
 However, also keep in mind that tools tailored to very specific use cases may not necessarily have the same level of feature options and support available that more robust tools created for a wider audience might offer.

-If you require qualitative data, however, you will need something more robust than a standard survey application.
+- If you require qualitative data, you will need something more robust than a standard survey application.
 If you plan to do long-form interviews to gather qualitative data, you will want to find a data collection tool that is designed to handle long-form, in-depth answers and offers features specific to qualitative interviews, like video interviewing options.

-Online surveys: Do you need the ability to share a link for respondents to fill out online via a web browser?
+- Online surveys: Do you need the ability to share a link for respondents to fill out online via a web browser?

-Offline surveys: Do you need functionality that allows respondents to answer questions, even if the area you’re working in doesn’t have an Internet connection?
+- Offline surveys: Do you need functionality that allows respondents to answer questions, even if the area you’re working in doesn’t have an Internet connection?
 You’ll need this if you’re collecting data in remote areas or in areas with unreliable internet connectivity.

-High-volume surveys: Who will you be sampling?
+- High-volume surveys: Who will you be sampling?
 How many respondents do you want to survey?
 Some apps handle large amounts of data better than others, or integrate with tools that make it easy to process high volumes.
 There are different considerations for apps when thinking about a survey with 10,000 responses, vs. a survey with 100,000+ responses.

 Are you collecting data once, or following a population over time?

-Cross sectional data collection is when you sample a population at a specific point in time.
-Longitudinal data collection is when you sample the same population at multiple points in time.
+- Longitudinal data collection is when you sample the same population at multiple points in time.
 For longitudinal data collection, you need a way to collect, access, and update data as you follow entities over time.
 A good solution here is an entity-based data collection feature like case management which allows you to organize your data collection around cases (individual respondents, clinics, schools, or whatever else you are measuring) instead of around questionnaires.

 How sensitive is your data?
-How much should you worry about security?

 Consider how sensitive your data is.
 Different data collection apps have different levels of security features available, and many allow you to customize settings to keep data secure.
 Think about questions like: